Justreadin/Java/Java_package/Readme.md

 - ITaskService: Defines methods to manage tasks.

-- 2. Abtract_classes - Contains abstract classes that define base properties and methods.
+- 2. Abtract_packages - Contains abstract classes that define base properties and methods.

 - EmployeeBase: Abstract class with base properties and methods for employees.
 - DepartmentBase: Abstract class with base properties and methods for departments.